Stinkstudios/sono/docs/effects/compressor.md

 compress.knee = 30;
 // amount of change per decibel from 1 to 20 compress.ratio = 12;
-// gain reduction currently applied from -20 to 0
-compress.reduction = -10;
 // seconds to reduce gain by 10db from 0 to 1 - how quickly signal adapted when volume increased compress.attack = 0.0003;
 // seconds to increase gain by 10db from 0 to 1 - how quickly signal adapted when volume redcuced